 If you have a sedentary lifestyle and you start physically working out, you will feel like shit in the beginning.
 I don’t care what age you are.

-You’ll feel inferior to other people who already work out… even if they’re older than you.
+You’ll also feel inferior to other people who already work out… even if they’re older than you.

 Nothing Compares to You